You may have overheard someone say they are undergoing treatment for epilepsy. But what does this mean? Epilepsy is a

 Epilepsy is a neurological condition characterized by abnormal brain activity and results in unprovoked, repeated seizures or episodes of strange behaviour or loss of consciousness.
 Status epilepticus is the term used to describe these episodes.
 After roughly 30 minutes of status epilepticus, severe aberrant electrical activity in the brain region causes permanent neurological damage.

 Epilepsy is a condition that affects all age groups.
-It is advisable to seek professional help if an individual experiences two or more seizures without any other symptoms.
+It is advisable to seek professional help if an individual experience two or more seizures without any other symptoms.
+A generalized tonic-clonic seizure that lasts five minutes or longer is considered a medical emergency.
+Permanent harm or death may result if attacks cannot be stopped or if episodes frequently happen one after another.

 Symptoms of epilepsy